shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

     # Plan and execute
     arm_commander.move_to_joint_value_target(joints_states)

+   # If you want to send the joint state directly to the controller without using the planner, you can use the unsafe method:
+   arm_commander.move_to_joint_value_target_unsafe(joints_states)

 This example demonstrates how joint states for an arm can be sent to SrArmCommander, as neither the 'wait' nor 'angle\_degrees' arguments are